onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > There are different kinds of gifts, but the same Spirit distributes them. - **1 Corinthians 12:4**
 > To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues. - **1 Corinthians 12:8-10**
 > All these are the work of one and the same Spirit, and he distributes them to each one, just as he determines. - **1 Corinthians 12:11**
 > So it is with you.
 Since you are eager for gifts of the Spirit, try to excel in those that build up the church. - **1 Corinthians 14:12**

+#### Spirit of faith
+> It is written: “I believed; therefore I have spoken.”
+Since we have that same spirit of faith, we also believe and therefore speak - **2 Corinthians 4:13**

 #### He manifests for common good
 > Now to each one the manifestation of the Spirit is given for the common good. - **1 Corinthians 12:7**
 > So it is with you.
 Since you are eager for gifts of the Spirit, try to excel in those that build up the church. - **1 Corinthians 14:12**

 #### He sanctifies
 > to be a minister of Christ Jesus to the Gentiles.
 He gave me the priestly duty of proclaiming the gospel of God, so that the Gentiles might become an offering acceptable to God, sanctified by the Holy Spirit. - **Romans 15:16**